earthly/earthly/docs/examples/java.md

 TODO

 This page is under construction.
-See [the Basics page](../guides/basics.md) in the meantime.
+See [this raw Java example](https://github.com/vladaionescu/earthly/tree/master/examples/java) on GitHub or check out [the Basics page](../guides/basics.md) in the meantime.